 This is done by analyzing historical company recruitment data to discover which features most commonly recur in the best hires for particular positions.
 Once these patterns have been discovered, businesses leverage these insights for future hiring decisions.

 If you’re looking to improve the quality of your hires, Coresignal’s employee data is here to help you out.
-Data points such as name, location, experience, skills, employment length, and more will help you find the best talent for your company and reach business goals.
+Data points such as name, location, experience, employment length, and more will help you find the best talent for your company and reach business goals.

 With employee data, you can enable a data-driven recruiting process and remove the tedious work of screening hundreds of resumes that are not qualified for the position you need to fill.
 By doing so, you will save both time and resources that could be directed to other tasks that bring revenue to the company instead of spending excessive money on bad hires.

 Historical data can also be used to forecast how much hiring will need to be done in particular upcoming periods of time.